thomasboyt/pearl/packages/pearl/README.md

 Pearl is a small framework for creating video games in the browser.
 It's written in TypeScript, but can be used in any language that compiles to JavaScript.

-Pearl is a rewrite of [Coquette](http://coquette.maryrosecook.com/).
+Pearl is a rewrite (re: copy-paste, currently) of [Coquette](http://coquette.maryrosecook.com/).
 Unlike Coquette, Pearl is built with TypeScript and ES6 classes in mind.
 Currently the API is just about the same outside a couple of changes to make things more TypeScript-friendly, but I reckon it'll end up deviating quite a bit from Coquette's original design as things progress.

 ## View Examples